-HMRC will send a copy of the GAAR Advisory Panel document 'Procedures for dealing with referred cases' to the taxpayer with the notice.
+HMRC will refer the taxpayer to the GAAR Advisory Panel document 'Procedures for dealing with referred cases' when sending the notice.

 E3.8.3 If a notice is given to the taxpayer, the taxpayer has 45 days beginning with the date on which the notice is given, to send written representations in response to the notice, to the designated officer.
 Section 4 of the GAAR Advisory Panel's guidance which is entitled 'Guidance to taxpayers on submission of cases' sets out best practice regarding the content of those representations.
 The legislation allows the designated officer to extend this time limit if the taxpayer needs additional time to prepare representations.
 Any request for an extension to this time limit must be made in writing by the taxpayer.
 In practice we would expect such occasions to be the exception as the arguments will have been the subject of previous correspondence in the period before the notice is issued.
 There is no set form which the taxpayer's representations must take.